passion-pixel/full-stack-starter-pack/README.md

-# React-Redux + Express + Node Starter Pack
+# The NERP Stack Starter Pack: Node + Express + React-Redux + Postgreql

-When someone on your team tells you they are about to initialize a React project from scratch
+When someone on your team tells you they are about to initialize a React project from scratch (or with `create-react-app`)

 ![smack](https://media.giphy.com/media/ptDRdwFkFVAkg/giphy.gif)